Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

 Design Mistakes

-- Overcrowding pages with too many visuals
+Overcrowding pages with too many visuals.

-- Using inappropriate chart types
+Using inappropriate chart types.

-- Poor mobile optimisation
+Poor mobile optimization.

 Technical Issues

-- Slow refresh rates
+Slow refresh rates.

-- Complex data models
+Complex data models.

 User Experience Problems

-- Insufficient user training
+Insufficient user training.

-- Lack of context
+Lack of context.

-- Poor feedback implementation
+Poor feedback implementation.

 Future-Proofing Your Dashboards